Attacks in Russia during the Russo-Ukrainian war (2022–present): May 2023

 On 3 May, Russia said it had shot down two drones over the Moscow Kremlin and accused Ukraine of sending them to assassinate President Vladimir Putin.
 The Ukrainian government denied the accusations, calling them fabricated.
 Also on 3 May, several explosions and a fire were reported early on the morning at the Port of Taman, near the village of Volna, Krasnodar Krai, images show flames and smoke over what is believed to be large fuel tanks, no casualties were reported, Russian media outlets blamed the explosions and subsequent fire on an alleged Ukrainian drone attack; the port is about 15 km from the Crimean Bridge and is used as a logistic hub for operations in Southern Ukraine.

 Another attack was reported on the same day in Bryansk Oblast, where five Ukrainian drones allegedly attacked a military airfield.
 Two drones reportedly hit their targets on the airfield, whereas two were destroyed and one was not found.
 No casualties were reported, and one unoperated An-124 military transport aircraft was slightly damaged during the attack, according to local media outlets.

 On 4 May, early in the morning, an unidentified drone struck the territory of the military unit No. 45117 in the town of Buturlinovka, Voronezh Oblast; this was followed by another alleged Ukrainian drone attack at the Novoshakhtinsk oil refinery in the village of Kiselyovka, Rostov Oblast; the drone crashed and exploded at the Refinery's inter-shop flyover, which was under construction.
 The fire was quickly put out and no casualties were reported.

 On 10 May, an unidentified drone struck an administrative building in Starodub, Bryansk Oblast; another drone also dropped an explosive device on the Klintsy oil depot (owned by Rosneft) in Bryansk proper on 11 May.
 The concrete base and oil products storage tank were partially damaged, while no casualties were reported; regional governor Alexander Bogomaz blamed Ukraine for the attacks.
 On 14 May, an unidentified drone dropped an explosive device on the roof of a military warehouse in Suzemka District of Bryansk Oblast, near the border with Ukraine; there were no casualties, although some of the equipment there was damaged.

 On 15 May, a drone allegedly crashed into a border post in Bryansk Oblast in the evening, injuring five border guards.
-Another attack was also reported in Sudzhansky District of Kursk Oblast; according to Governor Starovoyt, an drone dropped a bomb on a working excavator, inflicting minor injuries on the operator.
+Another attack was also reported in Sudzhansky District of Kursk Oblast; according to Governor Starovoyt, a drone dropped a bomb on a working excavator, inflicting minor injuries on the operator.
 On 30 May, Moscow was attacked by drones.